-- Love of reading; desire to develop knowledge and insight into literature. - Transferable skills in essay writing and discussion techniques useful for many degree subjects and careers. - Enjoyment of the exchange of ideas and opinions in the development of critical expertise.
+- Love of reading; desire to develop knowledge and insight into literature. - Transferable skills in essay writing and discussion techniques useful for many degree subjects and careers. - A stimulating and relevant dive into the history of English literature and its intersection with modern culture, contexts, perspectives and attitudes.